andrewahlberg/obsidian-velocity/README.md

 - [Credits](#Credits)

 ## Installation [^](#Table-of-Contents)
-Velocity is not officially released on the Obsidian store.
-Currently, the easiest method to install the theme is by using the **BRAT** plugin in Obsidian.
-Simply paste the link of the main branch of the repository in the BRAT plugin's settings.
-BRAT automatically handles changes made upstream by checking for any new changes in the repo upon launching Obsidian, ensuring that you always have the most up-to-date version of Velocity.
+As of 03/09/2025, Velocity is **officially released** on the Obsidian store.
+Simply download it inside the app itself!

-Alternatively, you can opt to download the files manually.
-You will need the ``theme.css`` and ``manifest.json`` files.
-Create a folder named "Velocity" inside the Obsidian themes folder, located at ``your-vault/.obsidian/themes``, and place the files inside.
-The theme should show up in the Appearance tab the next time you open the vault.
+For those who have tested the theme since its ``alpha`` development phase using BRAT, the theme should already be marked as installed in the theme store.
+You can simply remove Velocity from the beta themes list in BRAT if you wish, or even just disable the plugin entirely.
+However I recommend keeping the plugin around, since it is useful for testing useful plugins in development, as well as any interesting new themes.

 ## Images [^](#Table-of-Contents)